 Live below your means.
-Yuck!
 Don’t get the fancy new car.
 Don’t get the killer apartment.
 Don’t go out to dinner whenever you want.
 Educate yourself on basic financial planning.
 Sounds like Debby Downer come to call!

 Here’s how to show Debby the door.
-Find a really great place to live that is quirky and cheaper.
+Find a really great place to live that is quirky and cheap.
 Find a cool used car that is half the price of a new one but still fun to own.
 Find great local places to eat with the ambiance you like, and good food at good prices.
 Find the fun stuff to do that doesn’t cost much.
 Parks, Museums, good causes.

 Live lean.
 Live smart.
 Begin amassing wealth.
 Put it to work.